Change is Painful.Strong Executive Leadership Makes All the Difference

 Organizations now must embrace and navigate the discord and ambiguity of change.
 We must use our voices to speak authentically to our stakeholders and help them understand the way forward.
 Understanding the change process can provide a deceivingly simple roadmap for leaders.
 It is our obligation to assist our stakeholders in the transition that gives them a voice and a way to create a vision for the future.

 In an effort to use change to their advantage, leaders need to:

 Understanding the larger, longer arc of transformation is easier than it sounds.
 It requires an intellectual curiosity and an openness to new ideas.
 It requires re-evaluating existing beliefs and an inquiry into “what if.”
 We must learn to recognize cognitive dissonance as a tool we use to make ourselves more comfortable with our own status quo and to understand that, for the foreseeable future, change is constant, whether we like it or not.
-We use a combination of open literature and expert interviews for each of our projects to stay current on the changes underway in society and to identify the drivers of future changes.
+At Toffler Associates, we use a combination of open literature and expert interviews for each of our projects to stay current on the changes underway in society and to identify the drivers of future changes.
 You can start by understanding the larger macro forces of change impacting your organization (e.g., pandemic-driven remote work) and the innovations occurring in other industries (e.g., Amazon’s 2-day delivery).